 I also have a mortgage with Apple.
 The only thing I don't have is their credit card.
 They have asked me to get their card a few times (when I refinanced my car and when I got a line of credit for my account), but I'm happy with my Bank of America rewards.
 They told me they would have the same rewards soon, so I might check it out.

 Overall, I've been very happy and would recommend.
 I already recommended to my dad, my sister, and my uncle, who all have accounts now.

 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Apple Federal Credit Union had $10.38 million in non-current loans and owned real-estate with $185.66 million in equity and loan loss allowances on hand to cover it.
 This gives Apple Federal Credit Union a Texas Ratio of 5.59% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Apple Federal Credit Union held steady from 5.55% as of December 31, 2012 to 5.59% as of December 31, 2013, resulting in a negative change of 0.75%.
-This indicates that the balance sheet and financial strength for Apple Federal Credit Union has held steady in recent periods.
+The Texas Ratio for Apple Federal Credit Union experienced no significant changes from 5.55% as of December 31, 2012 to 5.59% as of December 31, 2013, resulting in a negative change of 0.75%.
+This indicates that the balance sheet and financial strength for Apple Federal Credit Union has had no significant changes in recent periods.